-The ideal candidate should be knowledgeable of local, state and federal water and wastewater utility regulations, and possess financial knowledge to include fiscal planning, budget management and capital improvement projects.
-The ideal candidate should have experience working with a water and wastewater utility and have demonstrated experience making facilities more resilient.
+The ideal candidate should be knowledgeable of local, state and federal water and wastewater utility operations and regulations, engineering principles and practices relating to water, wastewater, and reclaimed water infrastructure and construction, and possess financial knowledge to include fiscal planning, budget management and capital improvement projects.

+The ideal candidate should have a comprehensive understanding of water conservation practices and demand management.

-The ideal candidate will have the ability to build trust and establish and maintain effective working relationships with the City Manager and staff, Mayor and City Council, other department Heads, media, city employees and the general public to ensure a common vision is enacted and supported.
+The ideal candidate should be politically savvy and will have the ability to build trust, collaborate, and establish and maintain effective working relationships with the City Manager and staff, Mayor and City Council, other department Heads, media, city employees, community leaders, external stakeholders, and the general public to ensure a common vision is enacted and supported.
+The ideal candidate should be a champion of transparency and skilled at both internally and externally facing communication.

 The ideal candidate should have strong interpersonal skills, be an effective listener, be responsive to input, and provide timely feedback.
 This individual should demonstrate the capacity and interest to be an effective mentor for staff.
 Advanced written and verbal communication skills are imperative for this position.